Ernest Orlando Lawrence Award: Nomination materials

 Nomination is made by a letter of justification, curriculum vitae, a statement explaining the nominee's connection to DOE support, a no more than 35 word citation, a bibliography of significant publications, and identifying the award category of the nominee (Atomic, Molecular, and Chemical Sciences; Biological and Environmental Sciences; Computer, Information, and Knowledge Sciences; Condensed Matter and Materials Sciences; Energy Science and Innovation; Fusion and Plasma Sciences; High Energy and Nuclear Physics; or National Security and Nonproliferation).
 An individual's nomination is limited to a single category.

 Selection

 The nomination materials for all eligible nominees are objectively studied by independent peer review panels, one for each of eight award categories, and if worthy candidate(s) are identified in the peer review, selection recommendations based upon these findings are made by Federal Program Officials.
 A concurrence request for any awardees is made to the Secretary of Energy, who holds final discretion over any selection(s).

 The reviewers are not empanelled as a Federal Advisory Committee.
 The identity of all nominators, all nominees, and all peer review panelists remain anonymous.
 DOE employees must comply with regulations governing conduct of employees codified in 10 CFR Part 1010 and Standards of Ethical Conduct for Employees of the Executive Branch at 5 CFR §2635.

 Award laureates

+The following people have won the award: